SandraMarcelaHerreraArriaga/github-slideshow/_posts/0000-01-02-SandraMarcelaHerreraArriaga.md

 layout: slide
 title: “Welcome to our second slide!”
 ---
-changing new lines of code
+changing new lines of codes
 Use the left arrow to go back!